JosephineHeinecke/hypomind23/README.md

-#Preregistration ExPrak HypoMind-23
+Preregistration ExPrak HypoMind-23

-AsPredicted Questions (version 2.00)

-<p>) Data collection.
+<p> 1) Data collection.
 Have any data been collected for this study already?</p>
 <p>No, no data have been collected for this study yet.</p>

 <p>2) Hypothesis.
 What's the main question being asked or hypothesis being